the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 ## 7. Where do you see your blog going in the future?

 It's been on the back burner a bit last year, so first of all I would like to get back to writing regularly.
-I'm also thinking about compressing some of the information into a book for example, but I haven't quite decided on the format yet.
+I'm also thinking about compressing some of the information into a book, for example, but I haven't quite decided on the format yet.

 ## 8. Is there anything else that you want to share?